 The E-Myth – Book by Michael Gerber

-This book is about the entrepreneurial myths.
+This book is about entrepreneurial myths.
 If you want to start a business or already have, READ THIS BOOK.
-I found it incredibly inspiring, useful and eye-opening.
+I found it incredibly inspiring, useful, and eye-opening.

 Rich Dad Poor Dad – Book by Robert T. Kiyosaki